vmware-tanzu/velero/site/docs/v1.0.0/restic.md

 To install restic, use the `--use-restic` flag on the `velero install` command.
 See the [install overview][2] for more details.

-Please note: For some PaaS/CaaS platforms based on Kubernetes, RancherOS and OpenShift for instance, some modifications are required to the restic DaemonSet spec before deploying it.
+Please note: For some PaaS/CaaS platforms based on Kubernetes, RancherOS, OpenShift and Enterprise PKS for instance, some modifications are required to the restic DaemonSet spec before deploying it.

 **RancherOS**